emmet-m/tutoring_1911/revision_day/README.md

 Every free() call must be made at the latest point it possibly can!

+Make sure to compile with:

+`dcc --valgrind --leak-check -o free free_all.c`

 ### Make Array

 Create an array of `size`, and initialise all array values to 0 in the function makeArray.